Jeffrey Klepacki

-Jeffrey Gerard Klepacki (born December 17, 1968 in Kearny, New Jersey) is an American rower.
+Jeffrey Gerard Klepacki (born December 17, 1968) is an American rower.
 He represented the United States in the Olympics (1992, 1996 and 2000).
 Klepacki led the US Heavyweight 8+ to the gold medal in the world rowing championships in 1994 and again won World Championship gold medals in the Heavyweight 8+ in 1998 and 1999.
-Klepacki grew up in Kearny, New Jersey and started rowing while attending Kearny High School.
+Klepacki grew up in Kearny, New Jersey, and started rowing while attending Kearny High School.
 He then attended Rutgers University.